-Note: I apologize in advance for all the “quotation marks” in this post 😉
+Note: I apologize in advance for all the “quotation marks” in this post.
+I got carried away! 😉

 Manual Pinning vs. Tailwind for Pinterest

 Even hard-core manual pinning strategists like Carly can see the benefit of using a scheduler like Tailwind to supplement manual pinning with some scheduled and/or looped pins.

 But typically, manual pinning doesn’t mean “using a scheduler to manually pin in lieu of pinning directly on Pinterest.”
 And yet, there are times when you might want or need to do just that.